MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \subsubsection{Object-Oriented operators}

-It is important to note that Dafny's classes are only allowed to extend traits, which can be viewed as abstract superclasses and cannot declare constructors or be instantiated.
-Methods and fields can both either be declared in the trait and used in its subclasses and methods, or at the subclass level.
+It is important to note that Dafny classes are only allowed to extend traits, which act as abstract superclasses and cannot declare constructors or be instantiated.
+Methods and fields can either be declared in the trait and used in its subclasses, or at the subclass level.

-\emph{Inheritance.} MuJava's inheritance-related operators~\cite{muJava2005, muJavaClassLevelOperators} test three different aspects of this feature in Java: overriding methods, hiding variables, and the use of the \texttt{super} keyword, none of which are supported in Dafny.
+\emph{Inheritance.} MuJava's inheritance-related operators~\cite{muJava2005, muJavaClassLevelOperators} test three different aspects of this feature in Java: method overriding, hiding variables, and the use of the \texttt{super} keyword, none of which are supported in Dafny.

 \emph{Polymorphism.} MuJava's polymorphism operators~\cite{muJava2005, muJavaClassLevelOperators} replace child types with parent types (and vice-versa) in various contexts, such as variable and parameter declarations and type casting.
-While some are possible in Dafny, resulting mutants are always equivalent to the original.
+While some are possible in Dafny, the resulting mutants are always equivalent to the original.

 Since superclasses cannot be instantiated, object creation always uses subclass constructors.
 Thus, even when declared with a type of a superclass, Dafny knows the type of the object, using the correct values for its fields and the correct child-specific implementation for methods that are declared but not implemented in the parent.